Insolita/yii2-migrik/README.md

-Migration Generator From Mysql database (beta)
+Migration Generator From Mysql database
 =======================================
 generate migration files (not dumps!) with indexes, and foreign keys, for one table, comma separated list of tables,  by part of table name, for all tables by *

+[work on postgresql too, but without indexes yet]

 Installation
 ------------